alessiobo/PancakeSwap-project/README.md

 # Coding Standards
 ## The following coding standards must be followed:

 1. Naming Conventions: Variable and function names should be descriptive and meaningful.
 Avoid using vague names like x or y.
-Use snake_case for naming everything.
+Use kebab-case for naming everything.

 2. Formatting and Indentation: Consistent formatting and indentation makes code more readable and easier to understand.
 Use a consistent number of spaces or tabs for indentation, and keep code aligned to make it more readable.